soh09/2048_NEAT/README.md

     - [ ] implement logic for evolving networks
         - when to "kill" certain underperforming species
         - probabilities for sexual reproduction, asexual reproduction, etc

+3. Simulation of Generations and Populations
+    - [ ] create Sandbox class, which takes in a Network class, instantiates a Game object, and makes it play till game over/win condition is met

 ### To Do
 - [ ] think about neuron and synapse cross over probabilities (dominant vs recessive)